 With AI researchers’ wages reaching all time high, it’s no wonder more and more companies would rather spend their VC money in other regions.

-Addepto is an AI boutique that delivers custom, advanced AI features for fast growing startups in US and Europe.
+Addepto is an AI boutique that delivers custom, advanced machine learning for startups in US and Europe.

 Alex Bedlitsky is a business consultant helping startups find opportunities to multiply their product’s impact using AI.